 Until the USCG regulations are final, effective, and enforceable, ships are subject to the existing discharge requirements established in EPA’s 2013 Vessel General Permit (VGP) and the USCG’s ballast water regulations, as well as any other applicable state and local government requirements.

 US EPA Vessel General Permit (VGP)

 The VGP is a USA Clean Water Act, NPDES permit that authorizes discharges incidental to the normal operation of vessels greater than 79 feet in length.
-The 2013 Vessel General Permit that replaced the 2008 Vessel General Permit, has incorporated a new requirement for a submission of an electronically annual report by February 28th covering activities conducted from January 1st, till December 31, of previous year.
-The existing VGP 2013, was planned to be replaced on March 2019.
+The 2013 Vessel General Permit that replaced the 2008 Vessel General Permit, has incorporated a new requirement requiring the submission of an electronically annual report by February 28th covering activities conducted from January 1st until December 31, of previous year.
+The existing VGP 2013, was planned to be replaced in March 2019.
 However due to delays, it is still valid and ship owners/managers should comply with the requirements included.